flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 - BEFORE START checklist completed
 - IFR clearance obtained
 - The aircraft is secure
-- EXT power has been disconnected
 - APU MASTER SW - `Set to ON` and the APU is available
-- APU BLEED - `Set to ON`
 - Beacon light - `Set to ON`

 At this time you may request for clearance to push and start from ATC.